truenas/middleware/docs/userguide/freenas_sharing.rst

 |                     |                                                                                                                                            |
 +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

-.. note:: when using "fruit", also add the "streams_xattr" and "catia" VFS objects.
-Also, if you enable "fruit", enable it on **all** shares as mixing shares with and without "fruit" will globally disable the AAPL extensions.
+.. note:: when using "fruit", also add the "streams_xattr" and "catia" VFS objects and be sure to configure **all** CIFS shares this way.

 The following VFS objects do not appear in the drop-down menu as they are always enabled: